- 1/2 cup Worcestershire sauce

 "I've always been to scared to make a prime rib roast, but I was forced to when our freezer stopped working and our roast thawed.
 I found this recipe and tried it.
 I had low expectations for my own cooking because I have never made one before.
 The roast turned out amazingly perfect!
 Everyone loved it.
 I followed the recipe exactly and it was way easier than I thought.
 Thank you so much for getting me over my fear of cooking a prime rib dinner :)"

 "I made this recipe for Christmas dinner.
 I had all oooohs & aaahs.
-I originally thought maybe it would be too salty, but it was not.
-It turned out just like in the fancy resturants."
+I originally thought maybe it would be too salty, but not.
+It turned out just like in the fancy resturants.
+Well here it is Christmas 2015 and my turn to host again.
+All told me they wanted the Prime Rib dinner.
+I will follow recipe exactly and have no fears the Prime Rib Roast will turn out beautifully."

 "I did not want to pay $35.00 for a Prime Rib Roast that my husband and I could never eat all of, so opted for an eye of Round Roast instead.
 All I can say is awesome.
 Prime Rib could not have been better.
 For once my husband was able to enjoy a roast that was done exactly as he wanted as well as he does a Prime Rib.
 Cooked it exactly as directions and it was delicious.
 Definitely a keeper.
 Will make the Rib Roast when my children are home again."